Last Updated: several months ago

 My youngest child just turned twenty-one years old, but I’ve moved into the role of Auntie Extraordinaire to youngsters ranging from age two to seventeen.
 This new position affords me the chance to spend a lot of one-on-one time with nieces and nephews—and pay back their parents for two decades of babysitting.
 And though kids are still kids, the world around them has changed significantly since my own children were little—especially when it comes to ensuring their safety.

-Fortunately, along with increased concern about letting kids out of sight, there has also been an increase in wearable tech tools designed to give kids more freedom and parents better peace of mind.
+Fortunately, along with increased concern about letting kids out of sight, there has also been an increase in wearable safety trackers designed to give kids more freedom and parents better peace of mind.
 I recently had the chance to take one such tool for a spin—the iGPS Wizard Watch Phone.

 The iGPS Watch Phone is exactly what it sounds like—a watch that functions as a GPS locator and phone.
 This gadget was specifically designed with children in mind, and all the little ones I shared it with instantly fell in love.
 The watch links to a parent or guardian’s smartphone and automatically sends updates to let them know where their children have gone.